viamrobotics/docs/docs/registry/configure.md

 ## Add a modular resource from the Viam registry

-The [Viam registry](https://app.viam.com/registry) is a central repository of modules from both Viam and the robotics community that allows you to easily extend Viam's capabilities on your robot.
+The [Viam registry](https://app.viam.com/registry) is a central repository of modules from both Viam and the robotics community that allows you to easily extend Viam's capabilities on your machine.

 A module provides one or more {{< glossary_tooltip term_id="resource" text="modular resources" >}} (either a [component](/components/) or [service](/services/)).